sammosummo/sammosummo.github.io/_posts/2019-07-21-funneling-in-bayesian-hierarchical-models.md

 ```

-Quite deliberately, this model contains no data, which means that the joint posterior distribution of the model is theoretically identical to its joint prior distribution.
-Therefore, if we estimate the posterior distributions of the random variables from this model, they should all look like they are supposed to; namely a normal distribution ($\mu$), a half-Cauchy ($sigma$), and two normal-ish curves ($x$).
+Quite deliberately, this model contains no data, which means that the joint posterior distribution of the model is
+theoretically identical to its joint prior distribution.
+Therefore, if we estimate the posterior distributions of the
+random variables from this model, they should all look like they are supposed to; namely a normal distribution
+($$\mu$$), a half-Cauchy ($$sigma$$), and two normal-ish curves ($$x$$).

 Let’s add the following lines to the code and see what happens.
 I’ve deliberately chosen a very short run, so that the sampling finished quickly and the produced figure is small.